bartlomiej-bykowy/toy-router/README.npm.md

 # toy-router

+---

+## ⚠️ This package was created as a side/hobby project and it's not meant to be used in production.

+---

 _toy-router_ is a small, dependency-free client-side router for building simple SPA-style navigation in plain JavaScript.
 It was created to demonstrate how routing works under the hood and how to build a minimal framework-agnostic navigation system.
 To see it in action you can use [this](https://github.com/bartlomiej-bykowy/toy-shop) simple demo app.